How to Choose & Hire your Wedding Photographer in 8 Easy Steps

-Picking your Wedding Photographer is an important decision, once the wedding is over these photos will hold all those memories and key moments.
-There are thousands of photographers in the UK, so how do you go about choosing a photographer for your special day.
+Picking your wedding photographer is an important decision, once the wedding is over these photos will hold all those memories and key moments.
+There are thousands of photographers in the UK, so how do you go about choosing a professional wedding photographer for your special day.

 Here are our 8 tips and things to consider when choosing your perfect wedding photographer.

 First off is decide your style, you can browse our site and see hundreds of different wedding photos by different photographers, however it is important you find a photography style that matches what you want, a style that you want your photos to follow.
 Shortlist photographers that match your style, be it reportage, traditional or contemporary, quirky and creative.